 Click here to read the leaflet Making a Complaint

 Talking face-to-face or over the telephone with the person involved can often be the solution.
 If this is difficult, ask to discuss it with a more senior member of staff.

 You can make a formal complaint in writing.
-You should sign it and send it to Chris Edwards, chief of The Cheshire & Greater Manchester Community Rehabilitation Company.
+You should sign it and send it to Donna Meade, Head of Operations at the Cheshire & Greater Manchester Community Rehabilitation Company.

 Someone can make a formal complaint on your behalf, if you give them permission in writing.

 Within five working days of receiving your letter the chief will explain how your complaint will be handled.
 He will give the date when you can expect the outcome.

 If your complaint is about an issue involving the chief you should address your letter to:

 National Chief Executive

 If you are still unhappy after following the previous steps, the Parliamentary Ombudsman can consider your complaint.
 A complaint form which gives all the information you would need can be found at www.ombudsman.org.uk or can be requested by calling 0345 015 4033.